Kym & Robert Herjavec Take Their 4-Month-Old Twins To Paris, Share Adorable Family Photo

 “Bonjour,” Kym wrote alongside her upload.
 “Its taken my Mum 75 years to get to Paris and the Babies 4 months!”

-Fans gushed over the adorable family photo in the comments section, posting sweet message for the Herjavec family after seeing them take Paris together.
+Fans gushed over the adorable family photo in the comments section, posting sweet messages for the Herjavec family after seeing them take Paris together.

 “Greatest joys in life is children and children spending time [with] their Parents as they grow up,” one fan told the former DWTS pro.
 “Happy to see your Mom with you often and sharing in the beautiful travels and living style today!!
 You are a loyal and good Daughter!!”